ansontsun/Advanced-ALPR-System/README.md

 ## Features
 - Real-time detection and recognition of license plates from video feeds.
 - High accuracy under different lighting and weather conditions.
-- (API for easy integration into existing traffic management systems.) can be considered
+- API for easy integration into existing traffic management systems will be considered.

 ## Technologies
 - Deep Learning: PyTorch, TensorFlow,